-Presently there are two major techniques that permit the detection of antigen-specific B{mem} in blood, lymphoid tissues, and other primary cell material.
-One approach is based on labeling B cells with fluorescently tagged antigen(s) followed by their detection using flow cytometry; the other is by ImmunoSpot®.
-While the strength of the former approach is that it allows for the segregation of antigen probe-binding B cells into phenotypically distinct subsets based on their surface marker expression, it has several disadvantages compared to ImmunoSpot®.
+Presently there are two major techniques that permit the detection of antigen-specific Bmem in blood, lymphoid tissues, and other primary cell material.
+One approach is based on labeling B cells with fluorescently-tagged antigen(s) followed by their detection using flow cytometry; the other is by ImmunoSpot®.
+While the strength of the former approach is that it allows for segregation of antigen probe-binding B cells into phenotypically distinct subsets based on their surface marker expression, it has several disadvantages compared to ImmunoSpot®.
 One crucial difference is the lower limit of detection of the former.
-While ImmunoSpot® enables measurement of a single ASC within a bulk population of cells with essentially no intrinsic lower detection limit (see Note 10), flow cytometry falls short of detecting antigen-specific B cells when they are present as low-frequency events.
-B{mem}, however, frequently occurs in very low frequencies in PBMC (Fig. 3).
-Additionally, the number of PBMC required for flow cytometric detection of antigen-specific B cells is considerably higher compared to ImmunoSpot[®] (see Note 11).
-Notably, a surface staining-only approach for the identification of antigen-specific B cells does not reliably reveal the Ig class/subclass usage of ASC, while four-color ImmunoSpot® assays provide this key information with ease as part of routine B{mem} frequency measurements (see Note 12).
-Lastly, unlike for flow cytometry, the actual wet lab implementation of B cell ImmunoSpot® assays is scalable for high-throughput analysis (see Note 13) and multi-color ImmunoSpot® analysis can be fully automated (see Chap.
-5 by Karulin et al. in this volume [10]).
+While ImmunoSpot® enables measurement of a single ASC within a bulk population of cells with essentially no intrinsic lower detection limit (Note 10), flow cytometry falls short for detecting antigen-specific B cells when they are present as low frequency events.
+Bmem, however, frequently occur in very low frequencies in PBMC (Figure 3).
+Additionally, the number of PBMC required for flow cytometric detection of antigen-specific B cells is considerably higher compared to ImmunoSpot® (Note 11).
+Notably, a surface staining-only approach for identification of antigen-specific B cells does not reliably reveal the Ig class/subclass usage of ASC, while 4-color ImmunoSpot® assays provide this key information with ease as part of routine Bmem frequency measurements (Note 12).
+Lastly, unlike for flow cytometry, the actual wet lab implementation of B cell ImmunoSpot® assays is scalable for high-throughput analysis (Note 13) and multi-color ImmunoSpot® analysis can be fully automated (see chapter by Karulin et al. in this volume, [10]).

-1.6 Affinity Coating: Enabling B Cell ImmunoSpot® Assays "to See" With so many potential advantages in favor of ImmunoSpot® assays for the detection of B{mem}, the question arises as to why this technique has not become more widely used for immune monitoring purposes.
-The answer is simple and practical: the original protocol (that involves direct coating of the antigen to the membrane) only works well for a rather limited set of antigens (see Note 14).
+1.6 Affinity coating: enabling B cell ImmunoSpot® assays "to see"

+With so many potential advantages in favor of ImmunoSpot® assays for the detection of Bmem, the question arises why this technique has not become more widely used for immune monitoring purposes.
+The answer is simple and practical: the original protocol (that involves direct coating of the antigen to the membrane) only works well for a rather limited set of antigens (Note 14).
 Consequently, many investigators likely gave up on this assay after not being successful in their initial attempts to establish such assays for the antigen(s) of interest.
-Our recent introduction of affinity capture coating [11] represents a breakthrough to this end, as it provides a universal strategy for successful assay development for essentially any antigen: the membrane is first coated with an anti-(His- or other) affinity tag-specific antibody followed by the addition of recombinant (His- or other) affinity-tagged recombinant antigen.
-In this way, low-affinity absorption of the antigen to the membrane via weak, non-specific binding forces (primarily hydrophobicity) is replaced by specific, high-affinity binding.
-The assay principle is depicted in Fig. 4b, and the protocol is described in detail below.
-This version of the B cell ImmunoSpot® assay is
+Our recent introduction of affinity capture coating [11] represents a breakthrough to this end, as it provides a universal strategy for successful assay development for essentially any antigen: the membrane is first coated with an anti- (His- or other) affinity tag-specific antibody followed by the addition of recombinant (His- or other) affinity-tagged recombinant antigen.
+In this way, low-affinity absorption of the antigen to the membrane via weak, nonspecific binding forces (primarily hydrophobicity) is replaced by specific, high-affinity binding.
+The assay principle is depicted in Figure 4B, and the protocol is described in detail below.
+This version of the B cell ImmunoSpot® assay is particularly well-suited for detecting and characterizing rare antigen-specific, Bmem-derived ASC in a test sample, whereas an alternative variant of the B cell ImmunoSpot® assay approach, which enables assessment of ASC functional affinity and is described in another chapter of this volume [12], is better suited for samples in which antigen-specific ASC are present at an elevated frequency among all ASC (Note 15).